 - Some do not like the scent of the food

-The formula is designed to specifically for Cocker Spaniels that are over twelve months old.
+The formula is designed specifically for Cocker Spaniels that are over twelve months old.
 Cocker Spaniels have deep and broad muzzles and even, square jaws, so the kibble has been adapted to make it easier for them to grasp onto.

 As Cocker Spaniels are prone to cardiac sensitivity, Royal Canin has designed their kibble with ingredients that make it easier to maintain a healthy cardiac muscle.
 Overall, it is the best dog food for Cocker Spaniels, and being breed-specific, they are getting everything that they require for a balanced and healthy diet.

 Merrick Grain Free Dog Food

 For those looking to buy allergy-friendly nutrition, this formula by Merrick is a great choice.
-It features real, deboned salmon, blueberries, apples, peas, sweet potatoes, and more.
-It has minerals and vitamins to offer your dog with a complete and balanced nutrition.
+It features real, deboned salmon, blueberries, apples, pears, sweet potatoes, and more.
+At the same time, it has minerals and vitamins to offer your dog with a complete and balanced nutrition.

-It contains the high doses of chondroitin and glucosamine that increase mobility and Omega 3 and Omega 6 fatty acids, which are great for shiny coats and a healthy skin.
-Other benefits of the Merrick grain free dog food include:
+It contains high doses of chondroitin and glucosamine that increase mobility and Omega 3 and Omega 6 fatty acids, which are great for shiny coats and healthy skin.
+Other benefits of the Merrick grain-free dog food include: